1] The Concept of State

 Conclusion

 Even when pluralism is inconsistent it does not mean it is irrelevant.
 Consistency is not the most important requirement of a sound theory.
-Pluralism is relevant because it is more realistic and more conducive for international peace
+Pluralism is relevant because it is more realistic and more conducive for international peace.

 Globalization is defined as borderless world or de-territorization.